Conflux-Chain/CIPs/CIPs/cip-params_dao_vote.md

 We want an account to vote for multiple options for two reasons.
 One is that the PoS pool contract now can collect its users' choices and help to cast their votes.
 Another reason is that an account can combine these options to have a fine-grained option for a parameter.
 This allows us to make the options change range relatively large without a side effect.

-Discussion:
-1. Do we require a minimal voting power?
-Or do we allow a faster update if the voting is unanimous?
-2. Do we need an option to vote for unchange or just let the user to distribute the votes for both increase and decrease?
-3. Do we want new votes to override old votes or do we want every vote to be final?
-4. Do we need to store the vote data in a way that they can be garbage collected after each vote period?
+We make later votes override early votes at the parameter level for efficiency reasons, because if an account only votes for one parameter, we only need to read the data for this parameter for validation.
+If we want every call to override all votes, we'll need to read all entries to see if they are voted before.

 ## Backwards Compatibility
 <!--All CIPs that introduce backwards incompatibilities must include a section describing these incompatibilities and their severity.
 The CIP must explain how the author proposes to deal with these incompatibilities.
 CIP submissions without a sufficient backwards compatibility treatise may be rejected outright.-->